-Snoring.
-One of those common problems you may feel like you cannot do anything about.
-Maybe you are not even the one snoring.
-Maybe it is your bed partner.
-Either way, we have a solution that can stop snoring in its tracks!
+Snoring: one of those common problems you may feel like you cannot do anything about.
+Maybe you are not even the one snoring—maybe it is your bed partner.
+Either way, we have snoring solutions that can stop snoring in its tracks!

 What Causes Snoring?

 As you sleep, the muscles of your airway and nasal passages relax.
 While you sleep, the air that you breathe moves past these soft tissues, causing a vibrating noise.
 This vibrating noise can vary widely from person to person, but most patients with chronic snoring agree that it is frustrating—both to themselves and to their spouses.

 Other Causes for Snoring

 Some patients have airways that are shaped in such a way that snoring occurs naturally, but there are other factors that can make snoring sounds worse.
 Some of these factors include:

 - Nasal problems, such as congestion or allergies.

 - Alcohol consumption, as it relaxes the muscles and tissues.